Brian Rafalski: Personal life

-Rafalski and his wife Felicity have three sons — Danny, born in June 1997; Evan, born in October 2000; and Matthew, born in June 2004.
+Rafalski and his wife Felicity have three sons – Danny, born in June 1997; Evan, born in October 2000; and Matthew, born in June 2004.

 Rafalski has a degree from the University of Wisconsin–Madison in Economics.
-He has stated that he frequently listens to Glenn Beck.

 Speaking about his retirement, Rafalski said, "This was probably the most challenging season of my career, both physically, mentally and spiritually, but it was also the most rewarding and most blessed...The decision was made between myself and my wife approximately two months ago.
 We went through a long process of weighing different factors in our lives.
 At the end of the day it came down to priorities, with the top three priorities being serving God, serving my family and serving others."

-Rafalski currently resides in Waupaca, Wisconsin with his family.